Lobscouse

-Lobscouse (or lapskaus) is a thick Scandinavian stew made of meat and potatoes.
+Lobscouse is a thick stew made of meat and potatoes common to multiple Northern European maritime countries.

+It is particularly well known in a nautical context in the age of sail, when a long voyage might require the sailors to eat and drink whatever limited rations were available.
+Numerous maritime memoirs and naval logbooks refer to the dish, and such fiction as Patrick O'Brian's Aubrey and Maturin adventure series.

+Lobscouse is called "Scouse" in north-western England, especially Liverpool, hence the name of their accent, and the nickname "Scouser" for Liverpudlians.

-There are many variations of lapskaus.
+There are many variations of the dish.
 The dish may be made of fresh or leftover meat (usually beef or lamb, but sometimes also chicken, pork, or ham) and potatoes.
-Other typical ingredients are vegetables (such as carrots, onions, leeks, celery root, and rutabaga) and spices (such as salt, pepper, ginger, and herbs).
+Other typical ingredients are vegetables (such as carrots, onions, leeks, celery root, and rutabaga), spices (such as pepper or ginger), salt, and herbs.